williammoran/go-tokenbucket-ws/README.md

 # Usage

 Once you have the program built, edit the config file and run the program.
-It will listen on port 8080.
+It will listen on port 8080 by default.
 An example `wget` using the default example config could be:

 ``wget -q -O - http://localhost:8080/example0/meow/5``